Don't lose your savings to taxes. Invest in ELSS today.

-Can investing in mutual funds help me save taxes beyond just section 80C?
+Can Investing in Mutual Funds helps to save taxes beyond section 80C?

 'Is Section 80C the only section in the income tax law that helps me save tax?
 Is there nothing else available?' exclaims Swati in dismay.
 She is discussing her investments with her financial advisor.
 With the financial year-end just around the corner, Swati is keen to save taxes to the maximum extent.